scottmillers/Terraform/aws/tiers/catalyst8000v/docs/TechnicalDesign.md

 - Set up multiple paths between two endpoints to achieve higher bandwidth with Multipath TCP (MPTCP).
 - Configure ENA Express for eligible instances within the same subnet to achieve up to 25 Gbps between those instances.

 We might need to create a cluster placement group for the Service Controller and Service Node.
-Further research is required when we start to optimize the network performance.
+Further research is required.

 ## Network Interfaces and Security Rules

 The following diagram shows the EC2 instances and their network interfaces.

 ![Network Interfaces](images/network-ec2-ports.svg)

-The following tables show the CIDR ranges for AWS VPCs & subnets, HHS SDWAN, as well as Cisco Catalyst VManage software.
+The following tables show the CIDR ranges for
+- AWS VPCs & Subnets
+- HHS SDWAN
+- Cisco Catalyst VManage software

 | CIDR Rule #  | Location |  Name | CIDR Ranges  |  Description  |
 |---|---|---|---|---|